codyhoag/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 The Activities portlet provides a similar but more effective means of connection.
 Because it shows a list of what other users are doing, this portlet helps users discover who is among the most active across the site or the portal, and thus who might be a good connection.

 Probably the most effective way users can connect is by interacting with other users.
 Every portlet in the Collaboration category provides information on who is contributing, regardless of how.
 You can see who is creating a thread in a message board, editing a wiki article, blogging or creating a calendar event.
 Users can use these to connect based on content--if I find your blog interesting, or if you answer my question on the message board, we can use that as a point to connect as friends to further our interactions.
-This way, instead of our connection being forced or abitrary, we've connected based on the fact that we've directly interacted and share a common interest--just like people did before they had the internet.
+This way, instead of our connection being forced or arbitrary, we've connected based on the fact that we've directly interacted and share a common interest--just like people did before they had the internet.

 "Friend" is only the default social relationship as implemented by Liferay's social portlets.
 You can design things so that users are automatically connected through Site and Organization membership.
 And there are many other relationship types beyond Friend: your developers can take advantage of these by using Liferay's social API.
 This is covered in *[Liferay in Action](http://www.manning.com/sezov)* and the *Liferay Developer's Guide*.
 Now that you've got all these social applications running on your system, you might wonder: how can I measure social interaction?
 How do I make identify the best contributors to my site?
 Liferay has an answer: social activity measurements.